celo-org/docs/docs/getting-started/running-oracles.md

 From the oracle VM, make sure you can access your node.
 This can be done via the Celo CLI with this command:

 `celocli node:synced --node YOUR_NODE_HOSTNAME:YOUR_NODE_PORT`

+Also make sure your node is accesible via WS, usually full nodes listen in port `8546`.

 :::warning